Vitamin D

 Many vitamin D supplements also contain high contents of vitamin A - and recent studies show that vitamin A can increase bone resorption.
 The labels do not have to list the vitamin A, but it is often there, especially if it comes from cod liver oil.

-Cholecalciferol is preferred because it sustains blood levels for a longer time (Armas).
+Cholecalciferol (animal form, also called vitamin D3) is preferred to ergocalciferol (plant form, called vitamin D2) because it sustains blood levels for a longer time (Armas, Glendenning P).

 Vitamin D levels in serum